cyphernom/BitcoinExchangeRateModel/README.md

 Step 1: Building the Base Model
 -------------------------------

 To build the base model, we analysed data from the first two epochs (time periods between Bitcoin mining reward halvings) and regressed the logarithm of Bitcoin’s exchange rate on the mining reward and epoch.
-This base model captures the fundamental relationship between Bitcoin’s exchange rate, mining reward, and halving epoch, represented by the equation in figure 2:
+This base model captures the fundamental relationship between Bitcoin’s exchange rate, mining reward, and halving epoch.

-Figure 2: the base model

 where Yt represents the exchange rate at day t, Epochk is the kth epoch (for that t), and epsilont is the error term.
 The coefficients beta0, beta1, and beta2 are estimated using ordinary least squares regression.